carpentries/pegboard/tests/testthat/_snaps/validation.md

     Code
       expect_equal(sum(link$validate_links()), 2L)
     Message <simpleMessage>
       !
-Link text should be more descriptive than 'link':
-            'link' (link-test.md:18)
-      'this link' (link-test.md:18)
-      !
 Links must use HTTPS, not HTTP: http://example.com (link-test.md:42)
       !
 The following anchors do not exist in the file: